 All students are required to write a one-semester thesis as part of the requirements for the major in sociology.

 If you are interested in earning Departmental Honors by completing an Honors Thesis, you should begin by planning for a fall semester thesis, and should indicate to your assigned thesis advisor that you would like to be considered for Departmental Honors.
-At the end of each fall semester, the Department will meet to review theses submitted in the fall by students interested in honors consideration.
-On the basis of the quality of work in those theses, as well as each student’s overall performance in coursework within the major, a few students will be invited to continue their thesis work during the winter semester as honors thesis work.
+In November, the Department will meet to review summaries submitted by students interested in honors consideration.
+On the basis of the quality of work, as well as each student’s overall performance in coursework within the major, a few students will be invited to continue their thesis work during the winter semester as honors thesis work.
 The following are required for consideration for Departmental Honors in sociology:

 - must have a GPA within the major of at least 3.67, and should have a GPA of at least 3.67 overall as well.